top of page

 Create awareness about elephant behavior

-Human-elephant conflicts arise when people feel threatened by the presence of elephants or when the elephants destroy crops.
-To avoid any incidence during a conflict situation, the local community must be equipped with information on elephant behavior.
-For example, the local community must be able to differentiate the gender of the elephants and know how to react when they encounter elephants.
+Human-elephant conflicts often arise due to people feeling threatened by the presence of elephants or when elephants destroy crops.
+To avoid any conflict situation, it is essential that the local community is equipped with information on elephant behavior.
+For example, they must be able to differentiate between male and female elephants and know how to react when they encounter them.

 Facilitate effective mitigation